TaiwoO/CCOP/README.md

 ## Getting started

 1. Begin with a fresh install of a debian-based linux distribution (Mint/Ubuntu/Kali)
-2. Run /dependencies/setup.sh to install necessary dependencies
+2. Run setup.sh to install necessary dependencies and create virtual python environment
+3. Run db_create.py to create the database
+4. Run scrapedata.py to pull data from the endpoints into the database (only crime works currently)